WolfSound/MidSide/README.md

 MidSide
 =======

-MidSide is a M-S Delay/Mixer VST plug-in
+MidSide is a MS Delay/Mixer VST plug-in